 This is such a simple make.
 Prepare to fall in love!

-Preheat the oven to 400*F. Spray a 9 by 13-inch baking dish with non-stick cooking spray.
+Also, preheat the oven to 400*F. Spray a 9 by a 13-inch baking dish with non-stick cooking spray.
 Set aside.

-Add the potatoes to a large bowl.
-Toss together with the oil, seasonings, pepper, and red pepper flakes, mixing well together.
+Then, add the potatoes to a large bowl.
+Also, toss together with the oil, seasonings, pepper, and red pepper flakes, mixing well together.

 Add the sausage to a skillet along with the water.
-Cook and stir over medium high heat until the water has evaporated and the sausage has browned.
-Add the sausage to the bowl of potatoes.
+Therefore, cook and stir over medium-high heat until the water has evaporated and the sausage has browned.
+Next, add the sausage to the bowl of potatoes.

 Add the butter to the skillet.
-Add the onions and garlic.
-Cook until the onions are translucent and soft without browning.
-Pour this into the bowl with everything else.
+Also, add the onions and garlic.
+Cook until the onions are translucent and soft without browning and pour this into the bowl with everything else.